 A continuation of nursing principles introduced in NURS 201.
 Content areas related to safe and effective care environment, health promotion and maintenance, pharmacological and parenteral therapies, and physiological adaptation for patients with disease processes in selected body systems is presented.
 Care specific to intensive and emergency care settings is emphasized.
-Prerequisites: Admission to the Nursing Program; NURS 201 and 211.
+Prerequisites: Admission to the Nursing Program; Grade C or better in NURS 201 and 211.
 Co-requisite: NURS 212.